Code-Institute-Submissions/eshop/README.md

 - Local branch commits were pushed to the remote repository master branch by executing the `git push -u origin master` command in a command-line interface.
 - Subsequent local branch commits were pushed to the remote repository master branch by executing the `git push` command in a command-line interface.

-Deployment to Heroku was performed in the following manner:
+Deployment to Heroku was performed in a debian based linux environment bash terminal in the following manner:
-- Ensure requirements.txt file is installed, if not use `pip3 install -r requirements.txt`
-- Install Heroku on local machine with `sudo snap install heroku --classic`, skip this step if it is already installed
+- Install Heroku on local machine: `sudo snap install heroku --classic`
-- Log in into Heroku using `heroku login -i`
+- Log into Heroku: `heroku login -i`
-- Create a new app on Herkou `heroku create <app-name>` , as app name needs to be unique throughout the web, it is suggested to put initials before the app name
+- Create a new heroku app: `heroku create <app-name>`
-- Verify remotes that have been added with `git remote -v`
+- Verify that the correct remotes have been added: `git remote -v`
+- Setup a python virtual environment in the root folder of the project: `python3 -m venv venv`
+- Activate the python virtual environment whilst being in the root folder of the project: `source venv\bin\activate`
-- Install Gunicorn with `pip3 install gunicorn`
+- Install the dependencies: `pip install dnspython Flask Flask-Login gunicorn passlib pymongo python-dotenv`
+- Create requirements.txt file to store dependencies `pip freeze > requirements.txt`

+Using a file manager:
-- Create a `Procfile` (no extenstion) and add in to file the first line only `web gunicorn <your main app name without .py>:app`
+- Create a file named `Procfile` without speech-marks or file extension and save `web gunicorn <main flask file name without .py>:app` on the first line of `Procfile` (in my case, the contents of the Procfile was `web gunicorn app:app`)

-- Freeze imports and dependencies with `pip3 freeze --local > requirement.txt`
+Using a web browser:
+- Log into [Heroku](https://id.heroku.com/login) and set environment variables for `SECRET_KEY = <your own key>`, `MONGO_URI = <your MongoDB URI>`

+Back in the bash terminal:
-- Commit changes and push to Heroku using `git add.` `git commit -m "<msg>"` then `git push heroku master`
+- Commit all new changes to GitHub: `git add .` then `git commit -m “[message]"` then `git push`
-- Proceed to the [Heroku](https://www.heroku.com/ "Heroku Cloud Application Platform") webpage and login to your dash board
-    - Choose the correct application made previously
-    - Under the Settings Tab --> Config Vars (Reveal Config Vars)
-    - Add in your Var keys like `MONGO_URL` and `SECRET_KEY` and their respective values
-    - Click `Open App` at the navbar above to see your webpage
+- Finally, push to Heroku: `git push heroku master`

 ## Run locally on PC
 - Clone the [repository](https://github.com/jyfoo213/CodeBuddy)